anvis/GenAI/Python/Basics/08-Pickle/Pickle.md

 - Deserialization (Unpickling): Reconstructs the original object from the byte stream.
 - Useful for saving objects to disk, sending them over a network, or storing in databases.
 - Unlike JSON, pickle uses a binary format.
+- Pickle is ideal for saving Python-specific objects like classes, functions, and complex data structures.
+- It’s simpler than JSON for internal use but not safe for external data exchange.

  ---